 Another example of an early prototype for support documentation.

 This site had a Google Map embedded within the navigation.
 We learned later that the content of Google Maps was not accessible to assistive technology, and started to investigate other possibilities for maps.

 This site had a map with wireless hotspots that became visible when a mouse was run over the map.
 This was in the days before we understood that websites that rely on mouse functions are not accessible websites.

 Now, we have learned how to use iframes to advantage when we do NOT want assisitive technology to be burdened with the content, and to provide duplicate, and alternate content available in alternative formats for any content in iframes that is critical to students.
 Great thanks to the people at Ask-A-Librarian.org who developed these widgets in close coorporation with our accessibility and language needs.

 Universal Analytics is a profoundly more powerful advancement of the earlier version of Google Analytics.

 Analytics is particularly challenging in library websites, as they tend to incorporate pages that live not only outside of the content management system, but in other domains.

-Google Tag Manager has been an incredible asset in allowing us to track events, such as clicking on outbound links.
+Google Tag Manager is an incredible technology which allows events to be tracked, such as clicking on outbound links.